mattrondel/mtg/README.md

 Next MPC order:

-light paws highest $ deck for rebecca , but dont add:
+Light paws highest $ deck for rebecca , but dont add:

           Commander

           Flickering ward

           All that glitters

           Spectra Ward